9 minsPublished on 5/24/2022

-Ever wonder why these two different blockchains sound so similar?
-This brief explainer answers all your questions around ETH and ETC.
+Ever wonder why the Ethereum blockchain and Ethereum Classic blockchain sound so similar?
+We answer all your questions around ETH and ETC.

 By Mohammad Musharraf

-Many who are new to crypto don’t understand the difference between Ethereum and Ethereum Classic.
-There tends to be a lot of confusion not just around which digital asset is a better investment, but also what differentiates these two blockchains in the first place.
+Many who are new to crypto (and even some experienced users) don't understand the difference between Ethereum and Ethereum Classic.
+There tends to be a lot of confusion not just around which of these digital assets is the better investment, but also what differentiates the two blockchains in the first place.

 This article provides a detailed side-by-side comparison of Ethereum and Ethereum Classic, highlighting their similarities, differences and future trajectories.